parrotsky/parrotsky.github.io/content/_index.md

     title: "Hierarchical design space exploration for distributed CNN inference at the edge"
     # Will write "In ${journal}, ${date}"
     date: 2022
-    journal: Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD 2022)
+    journalconference: Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD 2022)
     image: img/hieworkflow.svg
     # A bibtex (or any other format) citation that people can copy directly from the website.
     citation: "@inproceedings{guo2022hierarchical,\n